traefik/traefik/docs/content/middlewares/passtlsclientcert.md

 ### `pem`

-The `pem` option sets the `X-Forwarded-Tls-Client-Cert` header with the escape certificate.
+The `pem` option sets the `X-Forwarded-Tls-Client-Cert` header with the escaped certificate.

-In the example, it is the part between `-----BEGIN CERTIFICATE-----` and `-----END CERTIFICATE-----` delimiters :
+In the example, it is the part between `-----BEGIN CERTIFICATE-----` and `-----END CERTIFICATE-----` delimiters:

 ??? example "The data used by the pem option"